harmeling/TRASHED2022-how-to-record-lectures/README.md

 video of that camera on the screen to include it in your lecture video.

-**Note**: the only problem with this setup is that also the beamer will project the video of yourselves, but it almost completely simplifies the afteredits.
+**Note**: the only problem with this setup is that also the beamer will project the video of yourselves, but it almost eliminates the video editing afterwards.

 ## Externals microphones?

-**Problem**: sound from the internal microphone might not be good, especially when you walk around in a classroom
+**Problem**: sound from the internal microphone might not be great, especially when you walk around in a classroom

 **Solution**: get a better microphone!
 I use a Rode NT-USB-mini for home made lectures (and video conferences), but there are many alternatives.
 After plugging it in you can select it in Camtasia's recording dialog and check the level.
-For classroom I use a "Sennheiser XSW2-ME2 E", which is a wireless microphone with some receiver that is then connected with a "LINE 2 USB Behringer" cable that connects directly to the USB of the laptop.
+For classroom I use a "Sennheiser XSW2-ME2 E", which is a wireless lavalier microphone with a (non-battery) receiver that is then connected with a "LINE 2 USB Behringer" cable that connects directly to the USB of the laptop.

-END of the text (for now)
+**END** of the text (for now)